Whole Wheat Biscuit Recipe

 FAQs

-Yes, you can use whole wheat flour in biscuits, but it may result in a denser texture compared to refined flour.
+You can definitely replace biscuit with whole wheat flour but it will result in a denser texture compared to refined flour.

 About Author